The Apples in Stereo: 2009–2011: #1 Hits Explosion and Travellers in Space and Time

 In April 2009, the single "Energy" from New Magnetic Wonder was performed by the contestants on the television show American Idol and also appears in the AGL Energy commercial in Australia.

-The result was the band's seventh album Travellers in Space and Time, released on April 20, 2010 on Simian Records.
+The result was the band's seventh album Travellers in Space and Time, released on April 20, 2010, on Simian Records.
 Described by Schneider as a "retro-futuristic" concept album intended as a time capsule for listeners of the future, Travellers has drawn comparisons to the style of Electric Light Orchestra.
 The record is the first Apples in Stereo album without Hilarie Sidney, making Schneider the last founding member remaining in the group, although John Hill joined before "in stereo" was added to the name.
 The band was invited by Jeff Mangum of Neutral Milk Hotel to perform at the All Tomorrow's Parties festival that he curated in March 2012 in Minehead, England.

-Schneider announced in May 2012 that The Apples in Stereo had begun work on a new album, described as being "a very, very different sort of album."
+Schneider announced in May 2012 that the Apples in Stereo had begun work on a new album, described as being "a very, very different sort of album."

 In recent years, Schneider has explored a number of experimental music projects, such as the Teletron mind-controlled synthesizer and Non-Pythagorean scale of his own invention.

 2012–present: Death of Bill Doss, hiatus and future

-The death of Bill Doss, the band's keyboardist as well as the co-founder of fellow Elephant 6 band The Olivia Tremor Control, was announced on July 31, 2012.
+The death of Bill Doss, the band's keyboardist as well as the co-founder of fellow Elephant 6 band the Olivia Tremor Control, was announced on July 31, 2012.
 The cause of death was an aneurysm.
 Schneider released a statement saying, "I am heartbroken by the loss of my life-long friend, collaborator and band-mate.
 My world will never be the same without the wonderful, funny, supremely creative Bill Doss."

 The band went into hiatus in the fall of 2012, after Doss' death and Schneider's acceptance into the PhD program in Mathematics at Emory University.
 In 2013, Phish started covering the Apples in Stereo song "Energy."

 In early 2017, Schneider hinted at a new album called The Bicycle Day.
 He stated on Facebook that "Apples are working on a concept record called The Bicycle Day but it is too deep of a task to finish while I'm in graduate school... it isn't a pop record though ...
 (Air-Sea Dolphin and my band Spaceflyte with John Ferguson are the new pop projects though)".
 On August 10, 2017, the Apples played their first show since 2012 as a headlining act at the Athens Popfest music festival in Athens, Georgia with Marshmallow Coast, Antlered Auntlord, and Waxahatchee as prior performers.

 In 2018, Schneider received a PhD in mathematics from Emory.
 In 2021, Schneider became a mathematics lecturer at University of Georgia.
+As of 2022, Schneider is Assistant Professor, Mathematical Sciences at Michigan Technological University.